-ODC Preschools utilize research-based, comprehensive early childhood curricula that focus on the whole child, recognizing the characteristics of the young child, and promoting growth in physical, social, emotional and intellectual areas.
+ODC Early Childhood Network Preschools utilize research-based, comprehensive early childhood curricula that focus on the whole child, recognizing the characteristics of the young child, and promoting growth in physical, social, emotional and intellectual areas.
 Creative Curriculum® for Preschool provides the basic curriculum structure.
 Creative Curriculum® is a comprehensive, research-based curriculum for early childhood programs that is recognized by Michigan as a quality program, promoting school readiness.

-Within this curricular framework, the emphasis at ODC Preschools is on nature-based learning and outdoor exploration.
+Within this curricular framework, the emphasis at ODC Early Childhood Network Preschools is on nature-based learning and outdoor exploration.
 Each day, children spend a significant amount of time outdoors involved in active learning, both structured and self-directed.
 Recent research studies have affirmed the value of active outdoor exploration in building children's problem-solving, self-regulation, organizational, and language skills, in addition to the health benefits.

-Here is an example of how nature-based learning is integrated within the preschool curriculum: In a typical lesson, children may explore animal tracks on a hike outdoors, then hear a story about animal tracks, explore books on the topic, use tracks to create patterns, to count, to recognize similarities and differences, or to measure lengths.
+Below is an example of how nature-based learning is integrated within the preschool curriculum.
+In this example the preschool curriculum (or study) is focused on children's interest in animal tracks.
 Our program is designed to prepare children to be ready for school - socially, emotionally, physically, and academically.